 But according to ABC News, that didn’t stop a 4-foot-long alligator from finding its way into a lake at Brooklyn’s Prospect Park.
-The reptile was spotted on Sunday morning by park maintenance staff.
+The reptile was spotted back in February by park maintenance staff.
 There is still no clear understanding of how it got there in the first place, but sources presume it had been kept as a pet by someone who later abandoned it.

 Usually accustomed to warmer climates in the southeastern regions of the United States, the alligator was “very lethargic and possibly cold shocked since it is native to warm, tropical climates,” explained the parks department when recovering the animal from the lake.